DFE-Digital/teaching-vacancies-design-history/README.md

 Use Terminal to navigate to the directory and run `npm install`.

 If the install is successful, run `npm start`.
+If there are erros, follow the prompts to debug then.

 Follow the prompts in Terminal to open the design history in your browser.
-If the set up is successfu it will be available at `http://localhost:8080/`.
+If the set up is successful it will be available at `http://localhost:8080/`.

 ## Writing an entry